1960 Valdivia earthquake: Tsunamis

-In the Valdivia River and Corral Bay, several vessels were wrecked by the earthquake, among them Argentina, Canelos, Carlos Haverbeck, Melita, and the salvaged remnants of Penco.
-Canelos was anchored at Corral when the quake struck, filling a cargo of wood and other products destined for northern Chile.
-The engine of Canelos was warmed up after the earthquake.
+In the Valdivia River and Corral Bay, several vessels were wrecked by the earthquake, among them Argentina, Canelo, Carlos Haverbeck, Melita, and the salvaged remnants of Penco.
+Canelo was anchored at Corral when the quake struck, filling a cargo of wood and other products destined for northern Chile.
+The engine of Canelo was warmed up after the earthquake.
 After hours of drifting around in Corral Bay and Valdivia River, the ship was wrecked and subsequently abandoned by its crew at 1800 local time.
-Two men on board Canelos died in the incident.
-As of 2000, the remnants of Canelos were still visible.
+Two men on board Canelo died in the incident.
+As of 2000, the remnants of Canelo were still visible.

 Santiago, another ship anchored at Corral at the time of the quake, managed to leave Corral in a bad state but was wrecked off the coast of Mocha Island on 24 May.
 The schooner La Milagrosa departed from Queule on 22 May to load a cargo of Fitzroya wood shingles in a small port south of Corral.
 La Milagrosa was battered by the currents and waves of the tsunami for four days while moving south.
 Outside Corral the crew rescued six nearly unconscious and dehydrated children on board two boats.
 The boats found were used to navigate in Valdivia River and Corral Bay but had drifted into the high sea.

-At the coastal town of Queule, a carabinero reported hundreds of people dead or missing some days after the tsunami.
+The coastal localities of Nilahue and Mehuín were struck by the tsunami causing the loss of fishing boats.
+150 boats, most of them used for fishing are reported to have "disappeared" in Mehuín.
+Some kilometres north of Mahuín at the coastal town of Queule, a carabinero reported hundreds of people dead or missing some days after the tsunami.
 Historians Yoselin Jaramillo and Ismael Basso report that people in Queule decades later know about 50 people to have died because of the earthquake and tsunami.

 Landslides

 The earthquake triggered numerous landslides, mainly in the steep glacial valleys of the southern Andes.
 Within the Andes, most landslides occurred on forested mountain slopes around the Liquiñe-Ofqui Fault.
 Some of these areas remain sparsely vegetated while others have naturally developed more or less pure stands of Nothofagus dombeyi.
 These landslides did not cause many fatalities nor significant economic losses because most of the areas were uninhabited, with only minor roads.

-One landslide caused destruction and alarm following its blockage of the outflow of Riñihue Lake (see below).
+One landslide caused destruction following its blockage of the outflow of Riñihue Lake (see below).
 About 100 km south of Riñihue Lake, landslides in the mountains around Golgol River caused the river to dam up; when it burst through the earthen dam, it created a flood down to Puyehue Lake.
 The Golgol landslides destroyed parts of international Route 215-CH, which connects to Bariloche in Argentina through Cardenal Antonio Samoré Pass.

 While most landslides clustered around north–south strips in the Andes, other areas that were affected by large numbers of landslides were the coast, mainly the foot of the Chilean Coast Range, and the shores of Llanquihue Lake.